dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 <img src="pictures/Decomposition View.png" width="600" >

 Fig 1.
 Decomposition View graphic representation.
 Modules in white are strictly part of the business logic.
 Modules in grey are not part of the business logic.
+The **config** module in itself does not contain any business logic other than the **permissions** module.

 ## Element Catalog